Tour the Inn

 This first floor room is named in honor of the Native Americans indigenous to this area of Western Massachusetts.
 Natural pine wainscotting, exposed hand-hewn posts and beams, and fine wood floors complement a beautiful light cherry queen-sized sleigh bed and antique dressing table.
 The Norwottuck Room has a private bathroom in the room.
 Maximum occupancy: 2 people

 The Planter's Room

 Named after the early Amherst farmers, this spacious, first floor room is set up in a two twin bed configuration.
 The room has natural pine floors and beautiful quilts.
 The private bathroom in this guest room is extra large with a wide access and hand rails.
 Maximum occupancy: 2 people

 The Webster Room

 This room is named after Noah Webster, who wrote the first half of his dictionary here in Amherst.
 This first floor room is a large suite that can accommodate families.
 It is furnished with two queen size shaker-style beds and a mini-fridge.
 The Webster Room has a private bathroom in the room.
-Accommodates 4 people: Maximum 5 people, additional costs for extra guests of 16 years or older.
+Accommodates two adults and two children under 16 years old with no additional costs.

 The Carhart Room

 This room, named in honor of our friends and neighbors May and Tom Carhart, is one of the most requested rooms at our Inn.
 It's a large room with many south-facing windows overlooking our extensive lawns.
 A king size bed, comfortable sofa, worktable, chest of drawers, armoire and mini-fridge assure comfort and convenience for short and long term stays.
 The exposed hand-hewn beams, erected in 1745, add an historic feel for day or nighttime dreaming.
 The Carhart Room has a private bathroom in the room.
 Accommodates 2 people: Maximum 3 people, additional cost for an extra guest of 16 years or older.

 Uncle Bill's Room